-NTSB Reveal Lax Maintenance Standards in Honolulu Helicopter Accident
+NTSB Reveal Lax Maintenance Standards in Honolulu Tour Helicopter Accident (Bell 206B3 N80918)

 On 18 February 2016 a Bell 206B3, N80918, operated by Genesis Helicopters, impacted the water of Pearl Harbour, Honolulu, HI during a scenic tour following a transmission component failure due to poor maintenance.